one-on-one/beginning_programming/views/seven.markdown

 <img src="/img/ss_sinatra_1.png" />

-The reason you are seeing 'Hello World!' when you visit the URL is because you have told Sinatra that when the `/` (or root) is accessed in the URL with the `GET` method, show 'Hello World!'.
+The reason you are seeing 'Hello World!' when you visit the URL is because you have told Sinatra that when path is `/` (or root path) is accessed in the URL with the `GET` method, show 'Hello World!'.

 <blockquote class="tip">Huh?
 What's the GET method?</blockquote>